 - The core of Blue Flag's drama centers around Taichi, who's torn between his feelings for the female Kuze and his old male friend Touma.
 While Taichi does eventually begin dating Kuze, Touma's love for him and the fallout of what happens when the rest of the school finds out he's gay causes him to reevaluate both relationships to worrying results.

 - At the start of Boku Girl, Mizuki is in love with Yumeko, who loves his friend Takeru.
 Then Mizuki's sex transformation causes him and Takeru to develop feelings for each other.
-Which one Mizuki would rather end up with is intertwined with his conflict on whether he wants to be male again or embrace being a girl.
-In fact, Loki ultimately makes it so Mizuki will be the opposite sex of whichever he falls in love with, and the resolution follows the First Law of Gender-Bending and No Bisexuals: Despite Mizuki's expectations, Yumeko falls for him, whether he decides to identify as a boy or girl.
+Which one Mizuki would rather end up with is intertwined with his conflict on whether he wants to be male again or embrace being a girl—to the point the last couple volumes have Mizuki constantly changing sex to be the opposite of whichever flusters him.
+Mizuki's choice of sex and romantic partner follows the First Law of Gender-Bending and No Bisexuals: Despite Mizuki's expectations, Yumeko falls for him, whether he decides to identify as a boy or girl.
 However, Mizuki realizes he never really loved Yumeko, while being turned male again didn't diminish his love for Takeru.
 So Mizuki chooses to start dating him, as a girl.

 - Destiny of the Shrine Maiden: Himeko habors feelings for both her childhood friend Souma (male) and Chikane (female).
 In the end she chooses Chikane.
 Chikane and Himeko are destined to be together anyway.